I am not here to directly refute evolution but rather,

 Five reasons why some people prefer evolution over Creation:

-1) They grew up in an atheistic home, where evolution is the prop to explain the most obvious of questions; "Where do we come from?"
+1) They grew up in Godless homes, where evolution helps them avoid the most obvious of questions; "Where do we come from?"

 2) They don’t want to believe that there is a being that has any power over them.